nikhilraj1997/least-mean-square/README.md

 All subjects falling in classes 2, 3, 4, and 5 are subjects who did not have epileptic seizure.
 Only subjects in class 1 have epileptic seizure.
 Our motivation for creating this version of the data was to simplify access to the data via the creation of a .csv version of it.
 Although there are 5 classes most authors have done binary classification, namely class 1 (Epileptic seizure) against the rest.

 ## lms.py
-Found in attachments.

 LMS classifier model to be used in a generalized form.

-*Few things to note:* Although the model itself is a generalized one, it expects data to be normalized, otherwise there can be unexpected results
+*Note:* Although the model itself is a generalized one, it expects data to be normalized, otherwise there can be unexpected results

 ## epileptic_seizure.py
 The dataset was adapted and divided into input attributes and output lables.
-As there were multiple labels (2, 3, 4 and 5) in the dataset that denoted non-occurence of epileptic seizure and only one label (1) that denoted an occurence the output label was reduced down to two labels, where 1 denotes non-occurence and -1 denotes occurence
+As there were multiple labels (2, 3, 4 and 5) in the dataset that denoted non-occurrence of epileptic seizure and only one label (1) that denoted an occurrence the output label was reduced down to two labels, where 1 denotes non-occurrence and -1 denotes occurrence

 The dataset was further normalized to decrease the difference between the maximum and the minimum values for each feature throughout the sample size